pabtomas/flagbox/README.md

 By default, you can save up to 3 marks in a box (`,`, `,,` and `,,,` marks).
 You can change this setting in your `.flagbox.conf` file.

-What now if you want to erase a mark that you will not use anymore ? *flagbox* generates resetting aliases for this purpose.
+What now if you want to erase a mark that you will not use anymore? *flagbox* generates resetting aliases for this purpose.
 Suppose that your current box is built with the following content: